rak-n-rok/Krake/README.md

 # Run local Keystone server.
 Related data is stored in "tmp/keystone".
 This
 # requires keystone to be installed (pip install keystone)
 support/keystone

+# Optional: If the API server should be encrypted with TLS and support client
+#   certificate authentication, create a certificate for the API server.
+#	This required "cfssl" to be installed.
+support/pki "system:api-server"

 # Run the API server
 py -m krake.api